tobias-richter/ansible-tasmota/README.md

         tasmota_user: ''
         tasmota_password: ''
         tasmota_commands: []
+        tasmota_mqtt_user: ''
+        tasmota_mqtt_password: ''
+        tasmota_mqtt_host: ''
+        tasmota_mqtt_port: ''
+        tasmota_mqtt_client: ''
+        tasmota_mqtt_topic: ''
+        tasmota_mqtt_fulltopic: ''

-If tasmota_user and tasmota password are both non empty, they will be included in the commands to authenticate access.
+If tasmota_user and tasmota password are both non-empty, they will be included in the commands to authenticate access.

+If any of the mqtt configuration values is set, a single `Backlog` command will be issued automatically after running the commands.

 Tasmota commands contains list of tasmota commands to be executed.
 Each tasmota_command is defined as: